ShipEngine/connect-website/reference/methods/cancel-pickups.md

   - name: shipments[].packages[].weight
     type: object
     description: The weight of the package.
-This value must not contain decimals.

   - name: shipments[].packages[].weight.value
     type: number
     description: The weight value for this package.
-This value must not contain decimals.
+This value may contain decimals.

   - name: shipments[].packages[].weight.unit
     type: string